messense/rocketmq-rs/README.md

 ## License

-This work is released under the MIT license.
+This work is released under the Apache-2.0 license.
 A copy of the license is provided in the [LICENSE](./LICENSE) file.